al-noori/ashen-empire/README.md

 # Ashen Empire
 A recreation of the game Stellaris with a focus on apocalyptic themes, specifically centered around a world ravaged by atomic warfare.
+See the trailer for a quick insight of the game.

 ## Description
 Welcome to **Ashen Empire**, a project inspired by the game Stellaris.
 This recreation aims to immerse players in a world where atomic warfare has reshaped civilizations and the very fabric of society.
 Explore a dynamic universe, make strategic decisions, and strive to survive and rebuild in this new, harsh reality.